How do I set details for a course?

 View Course Dates

 Courses may be assigned to the Default Term or a specific term .
-By default, your course will be available to students within the term dates.
+By default, your students will be able to participate in the course within the term dates .

-If needed, you can set specific start and end dates for your course .
+If needed, you can allow students to participate within course dates and set specific course start and end dates .
 However, changing course dates may override term availability settings and placement in the Courses page and Dashboard.
-Please confirm term dates before modifying course dates.
-Changing start and end dates also allow you to manage participation between the course dates.
+Please confirm term dates before adding course participation dates.

 View Course Language